reputage/didery.js/docs/api/postHistory.rst

 postHistory has two required parameters.
 First is a signature string that will be placed in the required signature header.
 This string should be of the format:
 ::
-  'signer="AeYbsHot0pmdWAcgTo5sD8iAuSQAfnH5U6wiIGpVNJQQoYKBYrPPxAoIc1i5SHCIDS8KFFgf8i0tDq8XGizaCg==";'.
+  'signer="AeYbsHot0pmdWAcgTo5sD8iAuSQAfnH5U6wiIGpVNJQQoYKBYrPPxAoIc1i5SHCIDS8KFFgf8i0tDq8XGizaCg==";'
-or
+or:
 ::
-  'signer="AeYbsHot0pmdWAcgTo5sD8iAuSQAfnH5U6wiIGpVNJQQoYKBYrPPxAoIc1i5SHCIDS8KFFgf8i0tDq8XGizaCg=="; kind="ed25519"; ...'.
+  'signer="AeYbsHot0pmdWAcgTo5sD8iAuSQAfnH5U6wiIGpVNJQQoYKBYrPPxAoIc1i5SHCIDS8KFFgf8i0tDq8XGizaCg=="; kind="ed25519"; ...'

 Second is an object containing the data to be posted.
 This data object should be of the format:
 ::
   {